 - Advantages of this option: It is a very complete visit because it perfectly combines history, Italian gastronomy and the best wines.

-2. Private excursion by car to the province of Castelli Romani
+2. Private driving tour to the province of Castelli Romani

 Another faster way to get to Frascati is by car.
-After a drive of just over 35 minutes, with this private car excursion to Castelli Romani you can enjoy a wine tasting in the vineyard region with the booking group of your choice.
+After a drive of just over 35 minutes, with this private driving tour to Castelli Romani you can enjoy a wine tasting through the vineyard region with the booking group of your choice.

 Frascati is one of the towns that make up this enclave located southeast of Rome among the Alban Hills.
 This minivan excursion would take you to visit several of the municipalities with a wine tradition, to taste, of course, their wines and local products.